We’ve had a few questions regarding the inner workings of Reserved Stock Pro (RSP) – This doc is a deep dive for

 The stock reservations are tied to the customer ID and expiration date.
 Therefore, only the customers who have reserved the product stock can purchase the product.

 As a simplified explanation, the plugin compares the stock quantity and the reserved quantity to check what’s available for other customers.
-If there’s no available stock left, then other customers cannot add the product to cart.
+If there’s no available stock left, then other customers cannot add the product to the cart.

 Depending on your theme, the “Add to cart” buttons will be disabled.
 If the customer can still click the “Add to cart” button, the request goes through the Reserved Stock Pro validation and a customizable notice will be displayed letting the customer know that there is no available stock left.